sepideh-srj/Intrinsic_Flash_Photography/dataset_prepare/dataset_prepare.md

 We select photographs from the FAID that are suitable to use as background images.
 Download them [here](https://vault.sfu.ca/index.php/s/U8Hm9Q83A45ZQ0g).

-Utilize the [DPD](./DPD.py/) script to blend the portraits with background images nad white balance them.
+Utilize the [DPD](./DPD.py/) script to blend the portraits with background images, white balance them and save the linear RGB images in sub-folders based on the number of different backgrounds chosen for each portrait.